tardisgo/tardisgo-samples/README.md

 Tests
 -----
-A directory for tests that pass.
+A directory for tests that (mostly) pass.

 WIP
 ---